A multistate approach to disability insurance reserving with information delays: Setup

+To specify a model for $H^t_s$, we introduce an auxiliary stochastic process $G : \Omega \times \mathbb{R}_+ \mapsto \mathbb{R}_+$, where $G_t$ marks the beginning of the period where the insured would be eligible for additional disability when standing at time $t$, and which is given by

 for stochastic processes $\delta^{2k} : \Omega \times \mathbb{R}_+ \mapsto \mathbb{R}_+$ with $k \in \{3,4,5\}$ satisfying $\delta_t^{24} = t-G_{t-}$ and $\delta^{2k}_t \in [0,t-G_{t-})$ when $k \in \{3,5\}$.
 The fact that $Z^{(2)}_t$ was required to be constant after a non-zero amount of disability claims have been awarded corresponds to saying that it stays constant after time $t$ if $G_t > Z^{(2)}_t$.
-The interpretation of the specification of $G$ is that the insured is disabled if they have an ongoing disability payout (in other words: the insurance company is not able to retract disability benefits that have been paid out), which is captured by $G$ increasing with a rate of $1$ in state $4$ as well as $G$ jumping to the value $t$ if a jump from state $2$ to state $4$ occurs at time $t$.
+The interpretation of the specification of $G$ is that the insured is disabled if they have an ongoing disability payout (in other words:\ the insurance company is not able to retract disability benefits that have been paid out), which is captured by $G$ increasing with a rate of $1$ in state $4$ as well as $G$ jumping to the value $t$ if a jump from state $2$ to state $4$ occurs at time $t$.
 If the insured was eligible for additional disability benefits but is no longer disabled at the time of payout, this is captured by an increase in $G$ upon a jump from state $2$ to state $3$ or to state $5$.

 From $G$, we can create other processes of interest such as $W : \Omega \times \mathbb{R}_+ \mapsto \mathbb{R}_+$, being the number of time units the insured has been eligible for disability benefits using the current information, which is given by

 We use $W$ instead of writing expressions in terms of $G$ whenever it eases interpretation.
 Some immediate properties are that $G_t$ and $W_t$ are increasing and $W_t \leq G_t \leq t$.